Jack-Chuang/UW-CSE-571-Probabilistic-Robotics/README.md

 - Another transform links the internal camera to its physical location via `at_{id}_camera_rgb_link` to `at_{id}_camera_link`.
 - Using the design of the robot, we can get the transform between `at_{id}_camera_link` to the base of the robot `at_{id}_base_link`.

 Notice that all of these transforms is specific to a AprilTAG.
 This is the measurement we provide you when a robot detects an AprilTAG.
+At the end of the Task 1, you should be able to visualize these transforms in RViz.
+Move the robot around and see how these transforms change.
+You can also change the visualization's global frame from \map to any other frame using the "Global options" -> "Fixed frame" in RViz.

 ## [TASK 3] Implement `my_kf_localization` package and test on map-1.
 [TODO] Adam